 Pneumonia ranks 4th among the causes of death after cardiovascular diseases, malignant neoplasms, injuries and poisoning.
 Many famous people died from pneumonia.
 For instance: Emperor Nicholas I of Russia, writer Maxim Gorky, physiologist Ivan Pavlov, George Washington, Ronald Reagan, Friedrich Wilhelm Nietzsche.

 Before the invention of antibiotics, 85 out of 100 cases, 85% of patients died from pneumonia.

 Several laboratory scores which are widely used in the world to determine the severity of community-acquired pneumonia (CAP) and the prognosis of the disease were added to WEBIOMED.

 PORT scale (PSI index), which contains 20 clinical, laboratory and radiological signs of community-acquired pneumonia.
 This scale is found in the literature under two names – the index of the PSI (Pneumonia Severity Index) and the scale of the PORT (Pneumonia Outcomes Research Team).
 It was developed by M. J. Fine in 1997.
-Depending on the PSI index, patients with community-acquired pneumonia are divided into five risk groups, which determines the choice of the place of treatment.
+Depending on the PSI index, patients with community-acquired pneumonia are divided into five risk groups, which determine the choice of the place of treatment.

 The CURB65 / CRB65 scale, which is a simpler approach for assessing the risk of adverse outcomes in community-acquired pneumonia, and offers only 5 features: impaired consciousness due to pneumonia; increased levels of urea nitrogen, tachypnea, decreased systolic or diastolic blood pressure, age.

 The SMART CO / SMART COP Scale is developed by the Australian community-acquired pneumonia working group.
 It allows us to identify the category of patients who have a high risk of the need for intensive care (mechanical ventilation and/or vasopressor support).

-WEBIOMED (Сlinical Decision Support Systems) is a service that allows you to automatically determine risk stratification, timely identifying high-risk patients, reduces the likelihood of adverse outcomes.
+WEBIOMED (Сlinical Decision Support System) is a service that allows you to automatically determine risk stratification, timely identifying high-risk patients, reduces the likelihood of adverse outcomes.